Part of our Build your own financial plan series

 5 steps to setting your 2020 financial goals

 Think about your (financial) future.
 Do you want to buy a home with a yard for your dog?
 Be free of student loan debt?
-Put the brakes on your credit card swiping habit?
+Put the brakes on your credit card habit?

-Just like you set goals for your health or your career, setting financial goals helps you prioritize—giving you a clear idea of why you’re saving your hard-earned money.
-If you’re setting a financial resolution for 2020 (95% of millennials are),1 we’re here to help you build a realistic, doable plan to achieve it.
+As you’ve set goals for your health or your career, setting financial goals helps you prioritize—giving you a clear idea of why you’re saving your hard-earned money.
+If you set a financial resolution for 2020 (like 95% of millennials),1 we’re here to help you build a realistic, doable plan to achieve it.

 We’ve outlined five steps for making financial goals that are specific, meaningful, and doable.
 Use our fillable financial goals worksheet (PDF) as you work through it.

 1. Think about what you want your money to do.